InsaLan/VPNator/README.md

   - `client.conf.j2` is customized and copied to `/home/vpn` to act as the configuration file for a specific openvpn client
   - `dh.pem` is copied to `/etc/openvpn`.
 It is a typical Diffie-Hellman parameters file which seems to contain a certificate.
 For our purposes, we do not care about its strength or privacy.

  When we talk about "customizing", the reader should understand that specific fields delineated by `{{...}}` tags are detected in the files mentioned for the value stored in the variable `...` by Ansible.
-This way, for example, the `client.conf.j2` file can take the name `nabooVPN?.ovpn` where `?` is the VPN number corresponding to a specific instance.
+This way, for example, the `client.conf.j2` file can take the name `client-?.ovpn` where `?` is the VPN number corresponding to a specific instance.

  Once all of this is in place, the `.ovpn` client configuration file is modified once more so that the `tun` device name takes on a unique number at the end.
 That number corresponds to the place of a specific instance in the inventory of hosts listed in the `vpn` group.
 When this modification is done, that `.ovpn` file is copied back onto the local host into a folder called `openvpn_files` (which is created when it does not exist), located above the directory where Ansible is run.